What to Pack for Hawaii: a packing list

 Clothing to Pack for Hawaii

 I’ve curated this list for a 5-night stay in Hawaii.
-If you plan on staying longer or shorter remove items as see fit.
+If you plan on staying longer or shorter remove or add items as you see fit.
 I think it’s important to note that you should leave your nice/fancy clothes at home.
 Since many of the appeals to Hawaii is outdoor adventures you’ll mostly be wearing casual clothes.

 - 5-6 swimsuits: If you overpack anything in your suitcase let it be this.
 Being that Hawaii is full of beautiful beaches, ocean activities, and multiple waterfalls you’ll always want to have bathing suits handy!
-I always find great suits at Aerie, Cupshe, + Revolve.
+I always find great suits at Cupshe, + Revolve.

 - 2-3 swim cover-ups: I always like mine to be flowy so I’m the most comfortable.
 Linking my favorites here and here.